-15% withholding tax is applicable on interest payments made to non-residents, subject to lower rates applicable under tax treaty provisions.
+10. Cross border management fee charges Taxpayers are allowed deduction for such charges from overseas holding company or head office provided they are charged on arm's length basis that is commensurate with the services provided.
+10% withholding tax would apply if such services are rendered in Malaysia subje to tax treaty provisions.
+11. Inter-company loans 15% withholding tax is applicable on interest payments made to non-residents, subject to lower rates applicable under tax treaty provisions.
 The government has issued the Earnings Stripping Rules (ESR), which came into effect on 01 July 2019 where they intended to prevent base erosion through the use of excessive interest expense or any payments which are economically equivalent to interest via controlled financial assistance.

-The ESP covers the following scope

-- The ESR applies to a party having annual expenses from any cross-border financial assistance granted in a controlled transaction in excess of RM500,000; - The ESR does not apply to individuals, financial institutions, insurance companies, reinsurance companies, development financial institutions, special purpose vehicles, construction contracts or property developers; - Financial assistance in a controlled transactions includes "loan, interestbearing trade credit, debts, advances or the provision of any security or guarantee".
+The ESR covers the following scope: The ESR applies to a party having annual expenses from any cross-border financial assistance granted in a controlled transaction in excess of RM500,000; The ESR does not apply to individuals, financial institutions, insurance companies, reinsurance companies, development financial institutions, special purpose vehicles, construction contracts or property developers; Financial assistance in a controlled transactions includes "loan, interest-bearing trade credit, debts, advances or the provision of any security or guarantee".
 How ESR Works?

-- The ESR restrict the tax deductibility of these expenses to a maximum of 20% of tax-adjusted earnings before interest, taxes, depreciation and amortization (Tax-EBITDA).
-Excess can be carried forward to future years, subject to the continuity of ownership test. - It is important to note that the ESR is not restricted to cross-border related party financial assistance, but also extends to loans provided by foreign third parties if the loan is guaranteed by a related party of the borrower; - The ESR does not apply to financial assistance provided by domestic related parties inside Malaysia.
+The ESR restrict the tax deductibility of these expenses to a maximum of 20% of tax-adjusted earnings before interest, taxes, depreciation and amortization (Tax-EBITDA).
+Excess can be carried forward to future years, subject to the continuity of ownership test.
+It is important to note that the ESR is not restricted to cross-border related party financial assistance, but also extends to loans provided by foreign third parties if the loan is guaranteed by a related party of the borrower; The ESR does not apply to financial assistance provided by domestic related parties inside Malaysia 12.
+Transfer pricing penalties Type of Penalty Conditions Penalty Rate After Tax Payer Has Selected by the IRB for TP Audit Penalty Rate on Voluntary Disclosure Before Case is Selected for Audit

-11. Inter-company Ioans

-Type of Penalty Conditions Penalty Rate After Tax Payer Has Selected by the IRB for TP Audit Penalty Rate on Voluntary Disclosure Before Case is Selected for Audit 1.
-Tax payer (who is required to prepare transfer pricing documentation in accordance with the Transfer Pricing Guideline did not prepare Transfer Pricing Documentation.
-50% Not Relevant 12.
-Transfer pricing penalties 2.
+12. Transfer pricing penalties (cont.)
+Type of Penalty Conditions Penalty Rate After Tax Payer Has Selected by the IRB for TP Audit Penalty Rate on Voluntary Disclosure Before Case is Selected for Audit 2.
 Taxpayers prepared Transfer Pricing Documentation (together with voluntary disclosure) but did not fully comply with the requirement under the Transfer Pricing Guidelines 2012; or Taxpayer prepared a comprehensive and quality Transfer Pricing documentation but failed to submit it within 30 days from the date of the written request issued by the Inland Revenue Board.
 30% 20% 3.
 Taxpayer prepared a comprehensive and quality Transfer Pricing Documentation in accordance with Transfer Pricing documentation in accordance with Transfer Pricing Guidelines 2012 and submitted it within 30 days from the date of the written request issued by the IRB (for voluntary disclosure cases, it is submitted when the voluntary disclosure is made).
 0% 0%

-PAKISTAN 2020 TRANSFER PRICING
+PAKISTAN 2023 TRANSFER PRICING